 From Janette Withey, Managing Director of Quay People and Chairman of Docklands Business Club: “Fiona Stewart Darling’s chaplaincy adds a unique dimension to business life in Canary Wharf and Docklands.
 Her style of ministry has made Fiona a well respected figure in her unusual “parish”.
 Now the team has grown allowing Fiona to continue her good work interacting with businesses.
 She is always on hand at a moments notice and brings comfort and understanding to a diverse community.”
 June 2011

-Joanna Guthrie, Human Resources Business Partner, Citi says
+Joanna Guthrie, Human Resources Business Partner, formerly of Citi says

 “Recently we lost an Ex-Pat employee in Banking unexpectedly through illness.
 He left behind a wife and young baby daughter.
 Not only did this sad news impact his family but also the internal Banking employees who had worked with him closely for a number of years.
 He was a well liked and respected banker.
 Following an introduction to Fiona Stewart-Darling via the Diversity Office, Fiona offered to do the funeral service for the family and also offer follow up bereavement support to both the wife, his relatives and the internal Citi employees who were dealing with this tragic situation.